amrithaP3/project2-f23-Team-Squirrel-/README.md

 <img width="128" alt="Screenshot 2023-11-09 at 5 48 59 PM" src="https://github.com/BoG-Dev-Bootcamp-F23/project2-f23/assets/8647920/efd8344a-a402-475e-bd5d-8ea650353043">

 - This component will hold links to the training log dashboard and animal dashboard.
-- If the current user is an admin it will also display links to the Admin View Pages.
+- If the current user is an admin it will also display links to the Admin View Pages (you can use the return from the verify endpoint to determine this).
 - At the bottom, it will display the current user's name and if the user is an admin or not as well as a link to log out (which navigates to the Log In page)

 ### Admin View Pages